 Ed O’Neill began training in Brazilian jiu-jitsu when he was approximately 42 years old under Rorion Gracie.
 He’s been having a good time with Rorion for quite some time now.
 They have a strong bond, almost as if they are brothers.

 In addition, he has formed a strong bond with the entire Gracie family, which is a rare accomplishment.
 Because he had never done anything like this combat sport, adapting to BJJ grappling techniques took him a long time.

 Furthermore, the principle gained through this discipline is that you do not have to rely on your strength to win the fight.

 It will help if you practice breathing and relaxation techniques, which are vital to master.
 Unfortunately, at the time, he was entirely out of character in these situations.

 Otherwise, when Ed began BJJ, he thought he needed to master everything relatively quickly.
-Additionally, due to his age, he needs to deal with fatigue and exhaustion as rapidly as possible.
+Additionally, he needs to deal with fatigue and exhaustion as rapidly as possible due to his age.
 However, everything worked out in the end for him due to his efforts.

 Ed O’Neill’s Message to Those Starting BJJ After 40

 Ed O’Neill proves you can have a successful martial arts career even if you start BJJ at 40.
 It necessitates a small amount of courage, especially if you are unfamiliar with how jiu-jitsu is performed.

 Others are apprehensive about learning Brazilian Jiu-Jitsu when they’re in their 40s or later because they can’t imagine themselves getting smashed by a teen who’s only 16 years old.